 For students whose first language is not English there is a language requirement of IELTS 6.5 overall with 6.0 minimum of all components.
 In addition to this, we also accept a wide range of International Qualifications, for more information please visit our English Language Requirements page.

 For additional information about country specific entry requirements visit the your country pages.

-Students taking a Masters in the Faculty of Education may find their work aligns with any or several of these groups, as the award is designed to allow individuals to study areas of education and teaching and learning in a wide variety of settings and contexts.
+Students taking a Master’s may find their work aligns with any or several of these groups, as the award is designed to allow individuals to study areas of education and teaching and learning in a wide variety of settings and contexts.

 We offer a number of scholarships and loans to help fund your postgraduate studies.
 Visit our scholarships pages for more details.

 International Tuition Fees

 The International tuition fees for courses starting in the 2023/24 academic year are £12,500 per year.

 If you are an international student, visit our international scholarships pages.

 You will be able to structure your award to benefit your personal interests, career specific opportunities and potential for promotion to senior management and leadership.
 It will enable you to evaluate adults' and children's learning through research and postgraduate study.
 For qualified teachers, this course will enhance professional practice/opportunities.

 Students completing the MA may also be well placed to go on to a doctorate (EdD or PhD).